 A legal separation is a less stressful solution to marital problems than divorce.
 Divorce is a permanent dissolution of a marriage, but whether you legally separate or divorce, you and your spouse have decisions to make.
 You must decide how you two will provide for your children separately and when you’ll be together.
 You must figure out how to divide your assets and debts acquired during your marriage.
 You and your spouse can’t possibly know all the complex issues which need to be resolved in order to achieve a legal separation.
 Our AV distinguished legal separation advocate has more than 40 years of experience helping clients through the process of legal separation or divorce.

 queens Legal Separation

 The New York City Bar Association explains that a legal separation is not just living apart.
-A legal separation gives you and your spouse an opportunity to solve your marital problems, divide your responsibilities, and decide what is in the best interest of your children.
+A legal separation gives you and your spouse an opportunity to solve your marital problems, divide your responsibilities, and decide what is in the interest of your children.
 A separation agreement is a legally binding signed contract with clearly delineated responsibilities for each spouse.
 Your legal separation agreement can be notarized separately by each party and filed in your county clerk’s office for a fixed-rate filing fee.
 Our Queens legal separation attorneys offer the following services:

 - Dispute resolution

 Child custody is either agreed upon by both parents who are parties to the separation, awarded through the juvenile court, or decided by the judge.
 If you choose sole custody, one parent makes all the decisions regarding your children’s home, school, medical care, and general well-being.
 The non-custodial parent is granted specific visitation hours with the children apart from the custodial parent.
 Joint custody is a time sharing and decision-making arrangement.
 Your legal separation agreement details how and when your children will spend time with each parent.
 When custody is joint, both of you make decisions for your children and you will raise your children together.

 - Medical bills